mmdreza-ahmi/minicart/README.md

 # minicart
-A good exercise to start a flutter
+A good exercise to start Flutter
 #
 See the ui.png